ros2/ros2_documentation/source/Feature-Ideas.rst

 * Support more DDS / RTPS implementations:

-  * RTI Connext DDS 6.x (implemented, not enabled by default).
   * RTI Connext DDS Micro (implemented, not enabled by default or officially supported).

 * Security improvements: